Do you want to know how to name image files for SEO?

 When using any image, make sure you have permission to use it.
 It is always a good practice to check the license to see if you can use the image or modify it.

-Let’s assume the article you have written is about WordPress SEO, and you selected the correct image name, but the image you chose is more relevant to accounting than WordPress.
+Let’s assume the article you have written is about WordPress SEO, and you selected the image name wordpress-seo.
+But the image you chose is generic and not directly related to WordPress SEO.

 2. Set SEO Friendly Image File Name

 Choosing the right image file is only half the battle, naming it is another equally important part of image SEO optimization.